 The vertical viewing angles are okay, but there's some color shift and overall loss of accuracy when viewing from above or below.

-The ASUS XG27AQ has amazing gray uniformity, though this can vary between individual units.
-The corners and edges appear slightly darker, but overall it's very uniform, and there's very little dirty screen effect.
-Uniformity is even better in darker scenes.
+The ASUS XG27AQ has great gray uniformity.
+The corners and edges appear slightly darker, but overall, it's very uniform, and there's very little dirty screen effect.

 Black uniformity on the ASUS XG27AQ is okay.
 There's a bit of backlight bleed near the edges and clouding in the center, as well as some blooming around bright objects, but overall it's not bad.
 With local dimming enabled, the sides of the screen are darker, but the lighting zones make it look less even.